ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 - To run the script, use `./scripts.sh start`
 - To run unit tests, use `./scripts.sh test`
 - To reset the cache & database, use `./scripts.sh reset` before running `./scripts.sh start`
+- To pick a list of winners from the existing local database, use `./scripts.sh winners 10`, where the "10" can be replaced with an integer to specify the number of winners picked

 ## More Usage Notes